New: 100+ health biomarkers for $190

 Brandon Ballinger

+While saturated fat raises cholesterol, the science is actually more specific.
+Three specific saturated fats—lauric, myristic, and palmitic—drive most increases in LDL cholesterol and ApoB.
 This explains why dark chocolate (rich in stearic acid) is good for the heart, whereas coconut oil isn’t.
-It also explains why some fatty foods, like avocados (palmitic acid, majority oleic acid, lots of fiber).
+It also explains why some fatty foods, like avocados, are actually heart-healthy.

-Three saturated fats matter: lauric, myristic, and palmitic acid
+Three saturated fats matter the most: lauric, myristic, and palmitic acid

 Fatty acidCarbon chainRelative potencyPrimary food sources